Community Platform

 Do you have questions, ideas, or feedback?
 I’d love to hear from you!
 Find me on social media (@DylanBresseyGP) or click here to contact me.

-WORKING ON quality of life
+WORKING ON Affordability

 If re-elected, I intend to advocate for: